NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 if ducted and HSPF = HSPF2 / 0.90 if ductless.
+  .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F.
+         Either input approach can be used, but not both.
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.